INNOVATION MANAGEMENT - 2022/3

 The assessment strategy is designed to ensure that students demonstrate to have gained knowledge of the relevant theory of innovation management, practical and cognitive skills with regard to their ability to apply the theoretical concepts of innovation management to a given business context and to critically identify potential problems and related management solutions.

-The individual project is a report where students should demonstrate the ability to apply the theoretical frameworks of innovation management to a real business context, critically evaluate management issues concerned with the implementation of innovation and identify potential solutions to such management issues.
+The individual project is a report where students should demonstrate the ability to apply the theoretical frameworks of innovation management to a real context, critically evaluate management issues concerned with the implementation of innovation and identify potential solutions to such management issues.
 To this end, students should demonstrate the capability of making realistic recommendations which are consistent with the presented evidence and the knowledge of the theory.
 The assessment strategy is consistent with the learning outcomes as it enables to assess the K+C+P skills.

 Formative assessment and feedback